cryptimeleon/craco/README.md

 ## Features

 Craco implements interfaces and test classes for basic cryptographic primitives such as commitment schemes, encryption schemes, and more.
+It also includes implementations of several schemes as well as facilities for implementing multi-party protocols.

 ### Implemented Schemes
 The constructions we implement are: